yatfanlau/JP_Interview_Report/Final_submission/readme.md

-## A breif summary of changes for intermediate and final submission for Part 1:
+## Summary of Changes for Intermediate and Final Submission (Part 1)

+For both model, we reorganized the codebase to enhance readability and maintainability.

+### Basic Model Solver

-- For basic model solver, we mainly replace some plots with more informative one.
-Not much difference in the solver.
+- Replaced some plots with more informative visualizations; the core solver remains largely unchanged.

-- We also reorganize the code to improve readability and maintainability.
-- For risky-debt model, we
+### Risky-Debt Model

-  - correct the risky-debt pricing formula both in report and codes as we follow Strebulaev's paper before but their paper has inconsistency in Eq.
-3.27 about the definition of $b'$
+- Corrected the risky-debt pricing formula in both the report and code.
+Previously, we followed Strebulaev’s paper, which contains an inconsistency in Equation 3.27 regarding the definition ofb′b'b′.
-  - redefine the default condition in our code such that only $b'>0$, there is meaning to talk about default or not.
-But not be simply judged by whether Continuation value $C<0$ or not.
+- Redefined the default condition in the code: default is now only considered whenb′>0b' > 0b′>0, ensuring it's meaningful to assess default.
+This replaces the earlier criterion based solely on whether the continuation valueC<0C < 0C<0.
-  - modify the minor definition of adjustment cost such that it is aligned with our report.
+- Aligned the definition of adjustment costs in the code with the description in the report.
-  - allow explicit default and firm restart as described in Strebulaev
+- Introduced explicit default and firm restart mechanisms, as described in Strebulaev.
-  - Use line-plots over heatmap for more straightforward illustration
+- Replaced heatmaps with line plots for clearer and more intuitive illustrations.
-  - Some other minor changes
+- Incorporated various minor improvements and refinements.

 ## Tests